chetans1995/cpp_embedded_assignment/README.md

 Requirements on how the codebase should be delivered.

 ### 1. Folder structure
-The following folder structure should be uphold in this project.
+The following folder structure should be upheld in this project.
 ```
 ProjectName
 ├─── Makefile